Amanskywalker/ada-lab-programs/README.md

 testbench_c.bash or testbench_c++.bash are the script written in bash to test the algorithm written in c or c++

-it required R to process the data and produce a graph (saved as <name>.png) to show the time and no of input relationship
+it required R to process the data and produce a graph (saved as <name>.png) to show the time and no. of input relationship

 if u don't have R installed use